vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2022/vf2022report.md

 | Designated net assets at end of FY  | 0          | 0          | 0          |
 | **III.
 Net Assets at End of FY**   |-4,050,533 | -2,516,558 | -1,513,975 |

-The main indicators (Light blue cells in the table) in this statement of changes in net assets are shown in the graph below (Fig-2), which shows the increase or decrease since the foundation of the company.
+The main indicators (Light blue cells in the table) in “The Statement of Net Assets Increase/Decrease” are shown in the graph below (Fig-2), which shows the increase or decrease since the foundation of the foundation.

 ![Fig-2: Changes in Major Indicators in the Statement of Changes in Net Assets since Foundation](./img/fig-2.svg){ width=90% }